 PHOTOGRAPHERS BRINGING LIGHT TO THE SHADOWS.

-The world’s best conflict photographers take us behind the lens and into their lives.
+Based on the Webby award-winning miniseries now available on Netflix this hour-long version available for rent or purchase exclusively from redfitz delves even more deeply into some of the world’s best conflict photographers as they take us behind the lens and into their lives.
 Witness their personal and professional battles to engage with, understand, handle, capture and present different forms of conflict in the hopes of making the world better.

 Nothing brings you closer to the most important human conflicts of our time.